Pennsylvania State University: THON

-Every February, thousands of students participate in the Penn State IFC/Panhellenic Dance Marathon (THON), the largest student-run philanthropy in the world.
-In previous years, participants stood for 48 hours nonstop and performed a line dance at least once every hour to stay alert.
-In 2007, THON was moved to the Bryce Jordan Center and now lasts 46 hours.
+Annually in February, thousands of students participate in the Penn State IFC/Panhellenic Dance Marathon (THON).
+Started in 1973 with 78 participants, THON has grown to become the largest student-run philanthropy in the world.
+Every year, participants stand for 46 hours nonstop and perform a line dance at least once every hour to stay alert alongside other events hosted throughout the weekend such as concerts, games, athlete hour, family hour, and a tribute to all of the children with cancer.
+In 2007, THON was moved to the Bryce Jordan Center and shortened from 48 to 46 hours, due to potential conflicts with basketball games.
 THON raises millions of dollars annually for childhood cancer care and research for its sole beneficiary, Four Diamonds.
-In 2023, THON raised a program record of $15 million.
+In 2025, THON raised a program record of $17.7 million.

 The Lion's Pantry

-The Lion's Pantry is an undergraduate student-run on-campus food pantry (and a registered student organization).
+The Lion's Pantry is an undergraduate student-run on-campus food pantry and registered student organization.
 The Lion's Pantry serves undergraduate, graduate, and professional students.
 With increasing awareness of hunger on college campuses, the Lion's Pantry is one of the nation's most successful startup food pantries.
 They partner with groups ranging from Boulevard, UPUA, Greek Life, and more to receive over 8,000 food donations a year.
 The club was also awarded the Class Gift of 2017 in the form of an endowment.

-Public Safety
+Public safety

-Twenty two of Penn State's campuses are served by Penn State University Police and Public Safety.
+Twenty-two of Penn State's campuses are served by Penn State University Police and Public Safety.
 In addition to being a full-service police department, the department also has specialized units such as K9, criminal investigation, bike patrol, a bomb squad, and drones.
 The police department was founded in 1926 as Campus Patrol.

-Penn State University Park is also served by the Penn State University Ambulance Service (Centre County Company 20).
+Penn State University Park is also served by the Penn State University Ambulance Service, known as Centre County Company 20.
 Penn State EMS is a full-service, licensed ambulance service, staffed by student EMTs.
-The ambulance is staffed 24/7/365 with the exception of the annual winter break when it goes out of service.
+The ambulance is staffed around the clock, with the exception of the school's annual winter break, when it goes out of service.
 The ambulance is affiliated with the University Health Service.